Neutrollized/Neutrollized/README.md

 </a>

 #### There's always more to learn
-> Working on my Python skills, serverless and tinkering with my Raspberry Pi
+> Working on my Python skills, ML, serverless, and tinkering with my Raspberry Pi

 ### Me on the web
 - [LinkedIn](https://www.linkedin.com/in/glenyu/)